-2. DATE AND PROCEDURE OF AUTHORIZATION FOR FINANCIAL STATEMENTS ISSUANCE
+2. DATE AND PROCEDURE OF AUTHORIZATION OF FINANCIAL STATEMENTS FOR ISSUE

-The Parent-Company-Only financial statements of the Company for the year ended December 31, 2022 and 2021 were authorized for issue by the Board of Directors on February 20, 2023.
+The Parent-Company-Only financial statements of the Company for the year ended December 31, 2023 and 2022 were authorized to be issued in accordance with a resolution of the Board of Directors' meeting held on February 19, 2024.